artifacthub/hub/docs/architecture.md

 └── webhook
 ```

 Each of the packages provides an API to perform certain operations.
-As an example, the `repo` package provides a `Manager` that implements the `RepositoryManager` interface, which details all operations that apply to repositories:
+As an example, the `repo` package provides a `Manager` that implements the `RepositoryManager` interface, which defines all operations that apply to repositories:

 ```go
 type RepositoryManager interface {